CheesePie13/CheesePie13.github.io/blog/_posts/2021-02-14-csharp-delegates-memory-intro.md

 <!--more-->

+If you would like to skip all the testing and analysis, and just want to know the results of the tests you can skip to the [summary post](csharp-delegates-memory-summary).

 ## What is a delegate?
 If you haven't used delegates before you can read about how they are used [here](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/delegates/).
 A delegate can basically be thought of as a class that holds two main pieces of data: A function pointer and a target object.
 You can get the function pointer indirectly by using the `Delegate.Method` property and can get the target object by using the `Delegate.Target` property.
 The delegate class also has other properties for Multicast Delegates but they aren't relevant to the memory tests I'll be doing.